 Select the date and time for starting and ending the reservation.

 Your administrator may have set limits for device reservations.
-These may impact the number of reservations that you can make and the total time that you can reserve devices from a specific workspace.
+These may impact the number of reservations that you can make, and the total time that you can reserve devices from a specific workspace or from Shared assets.

 After you reserve a device, it will be locked for you at that time.
-The Reservations page indicates that you reserved it, and shows the start and end times.
-A triangular emblem at the bottom right of the device indicates its status:
+The Reservations screen indicates that you reserved it, and shows the start and end times.

 |Reserved for you|